marcmav/ground-zero/README.md

 ---

 ## Why This Project?
-Pacman is a powerful package manager, but sometimes uninstalling a package leaves traces behind.
+Pacman is a powerful package manager, but sometimes uninstalling a package leaves behind residual files.
+These unused files waste disk space and are hard to trace, making full cleanup difficult.

 If you're like me, you chose Arch Linux exactly because you want full control over your machine.

 **unpacman** was created to explore whether it’s possible to go one step further: to provide a complete rollback mechanism, like pressing Ctrl+Z for your system.